kashifsoofi/blog-code-samples/restapi-with-go-chi-and-memory-store/README.md

 }
 ```

-## InMemoryMoviesStore
+## MemoryMoviesStore
-Add folder under `store` named `in_memory` and a file named `in_memory_movies_store.go`.
-Add a struct `InMemoryMoviesStore` with a map field to store movies in memory.
+Add folder under `store` named `memory` and a file named `memory_movies_store.go`.
+Add a struct `MemoryMoviesStore` with a map field to store movies in memory.
 Also add a `RWMutex` field to avoid concurrent read/write access to movies field.

-We implement all methods defined for `MovieStore` interface to add/remove movies to map field of the `InMemoryMoviesStore` struct.
+We implement all methods defined for `MovieStore` interface to add/remove movies to map field of the `MemoryMoviesStore` struct.
 For reading we lock the collection for reading, read the result and release the lock using `defer`.
 For writing we acquire a write lock instead of a read lock.
 ```go
 package in_memory